Natural Hair Care

 How to make

-2. Make a double boiler by adding a few inches of water in a large saucepan.
-Heat the pan on low flame.
-In a glass bowl, combine the coconut oil, shea butter, argan oil and place the glass bowl on top of a saucepan.
+3. In a glass bowl, combine the coconut oil, shea butter, and Castor oil, and place the glass bowl on top of a saucepan.
 Stir occasionally until everything is melted and combined.

-6. If you are not adding witch hazel, then, whip the mixture using your blender when the mixture is at room temperature for a couple of minutes until you get a creamy texture.
+5. Now, whip the mixture using your blender when the mixture is at room temperature for a couple of minutes until you get a creamy texture.

 How to apply

-1. Just scoop a little hair conditioner or cream with your cleaned fingers and apply to your hair.
-You can leave it for overnight and wash the hair with shampoo or simply use it as a leave-in conditioner to control frizzy and dry hair.
+1. Just scoop a little hair conditioner or cream with your cleaned fingers and apply it to your hair.
+You can leave it overnight and wash the hair with shampoo or simply use it as a leave-in conditioner to control frizzy and dry hair.

 Notes

-4. It contains essential oils so do a patch test before applying it to hairs.
+1. It contains essential oils so do a patch test before applying it to hairs.

-5. While shea butter is quite safe and can be beneficial for the skin and hair, you should avoid shea butter or shea butter products if you have tree nut allergies.
+2. While shea butter is quite safe and can be beneficial for the skin and hair, you should avoid shea butter or shea butter products if you have tree nut allergies.

 Free Recipe PDF